braze-inc/braze-unity-sdk/README.md

-This repository contains the wrapper code and binaries for the Unity plugins derived from the Appboy Android, iOS, and Windows SDKs.
+This repository contains the the C# interface and native Unity functionality for the Unity plugins derived from the Appboy Android, iOS, and Windows SDKs.
+Since version 1.5.0, Appboy's Unity plugins require Unity 5.
+Unity 4 users may integrate Appboy Unity SDK release 1.4.0, but full Appboy functionality will not be supported.
+See the CHANGELOG for more information.

 ## Android Setup